-Collaborative planning and reflection supports the implementation of the IB programme(s).
+Collaborative planning and reflection supports the implementation of the IB Programme(s).

-Practice A school must show the following to become an IB World School offering the Diploma Programme Planning is in progress 1.
-Collaborative planning and reflection addresses the requirements of the programme(s). ✓ a.
-Collaborative planning and reflection includes the integration of theory of knowledge in each subject. ✓ b.
-Collaborative planning and reflection explores connections and relations between subjects and reinforces knowledge, understanding and skills shared by the different disciplines. √ 2.
-Collaborative planning and reflection takes place regularly and systematically. ✓ 3.
-Collaborative planning and reflection addresses vertical and horizontal articulation. ✓ 4.
-Collaborative planning and reflection ensures that all teachers have an overview of students' learning experiences. ✓ 5.
-Collaborative planning and reflection is based on agreed expectations for student learning. ✓ 6.
-Collaborative planning and reflection incorporates differentiation for students' learning needs and styles. ✓ 7.
+Prac ctice following to IB World So the Care nust show the be become an chool offering eer-related gramme In place Planning is in progress 1. laborative planning and reflection addresses the requirements of the gramme(s). ✓ a.
+The CP curriculum is the product of sustained collaborative work involving all the appropriate staff. √ b.
+Collaborative planning and reflection explores connections and relations between subjects and reinforces knowledge, understanding, and skills shared by the different disciplines. ✓ C. The schools' IB teaching staff work closely with the career-related studies staff to ensure balance and articulation of the students' full educational experience. √ 2.
+Col laborative planning and reflection takes place regularly and systematically. ✓ 3. laborative planning and reflection addresses vertical and horizontal culation. √ 4. laborative planning and reflection ensures that all teachers have an erview of students' learning experiences. ✓

+Prac tice following to IB World So the Care nust show the be become an chool offering eer-related tramme In place Planning is in progress 5.
+Collaborative planning and reflection is based on agreed expectations for student learning. ~ 6.
+Collaborative planning and reflection incorporates differentiation for students' learning needs and styles. √ 7.
 Collaborative planning and reflection is informed by assessment of student work and learning. √ 8.
 Collaborative planning and reflection recognizes that all teachers are responsible for language development of students. ✓ 9.
-Collaborative planning and reflection addresses the IB learner profile attributes. √
+Collaborative planning and reflection addresses the IB learner profile attributes. ✓